 Because of that, we “hacked” an IKEA Silveran Sink Cabinet (adding legs and a quartz countertop, among other things), and turned it into a vanity of-sorts right next to the console sink.
 The Silveran Sink Cabinet is extremely shallow depth at just 9″, so it was the perfect solution for this tight space!
-I will be sharing a tutorial for this DIY project in the near future.

 The period-style faucet also looks so close to original.
 It’s weird, but using this sink makes me so happy.

 We managed to save the original medicine cabinet, which is so special to me because it was restored at some point and bears a photograph of the date stamp inside.
 I cleaned up the inside of it with spray paint and it’s good as new!
 Look at that etching and beveled edges – I swoon!

 Can you believe this mirror is 92 years old?
 Incredible.
 It’s an actual treasure and I’m thankful we were able to keep it in its home.